What type of assessment information do I need to store electronically?

 Property Record Card (PA-500) and

-Agricultural Work Card (PA-703) that corresponds with Volume II of the WPAM.
+Agricultural Work Card (PA-703) that corresponds with Volume 2 of the Wisconsin Property Assessment Manual (WPAM).

 What personal property data do we need to maintain electronically?

-What mobile home data do we need to maintain electronically?
+What mobile home data must be maintained electronically?

 The minimum mobile home data must identify whether the mobile home is real property, personal property, or subject to a parking permit fee, and must include the data used to determine the assessment.